 YJA Pathshala is an online self-paced course for learning more about Jainism.
-Intended for youth ages 16-29 who cannot regularly access a traditional pathshala, these materials will provide a basic foundational understanding of Jain principles and practice.
+Intended for youth ages 14-29 who cannot regularly access a traditional Pathshala, these materials will provide a basic foundational understanding of Jain principles and practice.
 Extensive prior knowledge of Jainism is not required.

-To access each month’s content, scroll down and click on the name of the corresponding month which contains a detailed guide to approaching each month’s material.
-To receive regular Pathshala emails, sign up through the form on the right!
+To access content, scroll down and click on the name of various topics, which will expand to a detailed guide to approaching each month’s material.

 The theme for this month is Karma Theory.
 This month’s material will shed light on a fundamental part of Jain philosophy, by explaining what karma is, the way it is acquired, and the results of karma, as well as its implications for leading a Jain lifestyle.
 Whether you know all of this theory or it is completely new to you, we hope reviewing this month’s content will help you reflect on ways you could be doing more punya and less paap in your life!

 The theme for this month is Temple & Rituals.
 This month's material will allow you to dive into the intersection between Jain philosophy and practice, by explaining the reasons for going to temple, the meaning of rituals like puja and sathiyo, and the significance of Samayik and Pratikraman.
 Whether you know all about these rituals or they are new to you, we hope reviewing our Pathshala content will make your next trip to the temple more meaningful!